 Students in the 42.5 Credit Master of Science Academic Year, 80 Credit Master of Science, or Ph.D. in Population Health Sciences with a field of study (f.o.s) in Epidemiology select one of the twelve Areas of Research Interest in which they complete a set of elective courses and conduct thesis or dissertation research.
 Some areas of interest have a list of suggested and/or required courses for degree completion.
-Please review your appropriate course list and contact the Assistant Director of Graduate Studies with any questions.
+Please review your appropriate course list and contact the academic team with any questions.